Khadija bint Khuwaylid: Death

-Khadija died in 'Ramadan of the year 10 after the Prophethood', i.e., in November 619 CE.
-Muhammad later called this tenth year the 'Year of Sorrow', as his uncle and protector Abu Talib also died at this time.
+Khadija died in Ramadan 10 years after Prophethood was revealed, i.e., November 619 A.D.
+Muhammad later called this tenth year the "Year of Sorrow", as his favorite uncle and protector, Abu Talib, also died at this time.
 Khadija is said to have been about 65 years old at the time of her death.
-She was buried in Jannat al-Mu'alla cemetery, in Mecca, Saudi Arabia.
+She was buried in Jannat al-Mu'alla cemetery, in Makkah, Saudi Arabia.